Imsachin010/Imsachin010/README.md

 <h1>Hi, I'm <a href="#">Sachin</a> great to see you here! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></h1>
 Hey there!
-I'm a passionate and experienced Full Stack Developer, specializing in WordPress development, with a knack for creating dynamic and interactive web applications.
-As a freelancer, I'm always up for new and exciting projects, ready to bring innovative ideas to life.
+I'm a passionate web development and machine learning.
+I have worked on several freelancing and internship projects that involve ML, deep learning, Image processing and deployment into apps and web servers.
+I am proficient in Python, HTML, CSS, Tailwind CSS, Figma, JavaScript, Android Studio, and have experience with frameworks such as React JS, Flutter, and MERN.
+I have also used Firebase, open AI, Google Dialogflow, AI and chatbot for backend.

 ## 🌐 Socials: